mycognitive/ads_features/entity_score/README.md

 EXPORT TO FEATURES
 ==================

-Currently it's supported via strongarm, just export all *ads_score\** values into your module.
+Currently it's supported via strongarm, just export all *entity_score\** values into your module.